What are the ALS/MND Meetings?

-The International Alliance holds the Annual Alliance Meeting to provide a forum for member associations to meet and share advances in supporting people living with ALS/MND.
-It is an excellent opportunity for representatives of ALS/MND associations to discuss organisational development and planning, patient care, and funding, as well as the role and activities of the International Alliance and its Board of Directors.
+The Annual Alliance Meeting is an opportunity for ALS/MND associations to meet and share advances in supporting people living with ALS/MND.
+It is an opportunity for representatives of ALS/MND associations from around the world to discuss organisational development and planning, patient care and funding, as well as the role and activities of the Alliance and its Board of Directors.

 Allied Professionals Forum

-The International Alliance also holds the annual Allied Professionals Forum.
-The APF functions as an educational and training forum for healthcare professionals who work with ALS/MND.
-This forum offers health care providers from around the world an opportunity to share ideas on good practice in the daily management of people with ALS/MND.
-Every year, this meeting is generously supported by The ALS Hope Foundation.
+About: The APF is an educational and training forum for healthcare professionals who specialise in ALS/MND.
+This international forum offers healthcare professionals from around the world an opportunity to share ideas on good practice in the daily management of people with ALS/MND.
+The APF has received generous long term support from our friends at the ALS Hope Foundation.

 International Symposium on ALS/MND

 The International Symposium on ALS/MND is the single largest medical and scientific conference on ALS and related Motor Neurone Diseases.

 Audience: Neurologists and researchers who specialise in ALS/MND.

 This event is organised annually by the MND Association.
 Please visit their website for more information about the meeting, registration and abstract submissions.
 If you have questions about the Symposium specifically, please direct your queries to email@example.com.

 1. How do I register?